0xCoto/Virgo/paper.md

 An example observation of the 21-cm hydrogen line acquired and processed with `Virgo` is shown in \autoref{fig:example}.

+'%Comment: As a sidenote, judging by the (educational) statement of need of this published paper, I think we've got a chance: https://joss.theoj.org/papers/10.21105/joss.02436`

 `%Self-comment: TBA (most likely within a few days, once I get a chance to implement the S/W): Allen Telescope Array (42x 6.1m)`